Last update: Version 1.7, May 2nd, 2017

 - Get-Office365Tenant: Gets Office 365 tenant name (SharePoint)

 Note that functions and credentials used in the script are global, and in principle only need to be entered once per shell or ISE session.
 If you need different credentials, call Get-Office365Credentials again.
-User interaction is a very basic Read-Host, but it does the job.
+User interaction is a very basic (Read-Host), but it does the job.
+The script will also detect if the Exchange Online MFA PowerShell module, or the Skype for Business Online or SharePoint Online module with MFA support are installed.
+If detected, you will be prompted if you want to use MFA when authenticating to Exchange Online, Skype for Business Online or SharePoint online.

 During initialization, the script will detect the modules which are required for certain Office 365 services.
 When not installed, it will notify you, and provide a link where to obtain the PowerShell module.
 The related Connect function will not be made available.
 The Azure Active Directory module also requires the Microsoft Online Sign-In Assistant to be installed.
 Needless to say, PowerShell is required to run this script, which is tested against version 4 (but should work with 3)